Mansura, Sindh: History

+Buddhist stupa

+There is a stupa in Brahmanabad, described by some historians as a Buddhist stupa or shrine, surrounded by piles of red bricks and spanning an area of over four kilometers.

 Modern ruins

 The city lies upon the open sandy plain amongst rolling heaps of brick debris, crisscrossed with the depressions of its original streets and surrounded by the ruins of its once massive walls and bastions.
 Shaped like a boot with the sole facing north-west and the leg stretching south-east, the whole area has a circumference of 5.75 miles.
 Apart from a considerable area towards the south-east end, the whole space is covered with billowing mounds of brick ruins.
 Nothing now stands above the surface, except in one place, where an unrecognizable tower-like core of brick masonry remains.
 There is a total absence of stone masonry of any kind, but lumps of charred wood dotted here and there indicate the former presence of woodwork.
 The cement used in the brickwork appears to have been mud which forms the greater mass of the present mounds.

-As per historian Rahimdad Khan Molai Shedai,"Brahmanabad town was located within 4 miles area, where in the temple named Nu Wihar there was an idol of Buddha.
+As per historian Rahimdad Khan Molai Shedai, "Brahmanabad town was located within 4 miles area, where in the temple named Nu Wihar there was an idol of Buddha.
 In various history books on Sindh said temple was also written as Nu Bahar which is varied form of Nu Wihar.
 As Byblion temple priests were astrologers or fortune tellers like priests of Brahmanabad were also great astrologers.
 The staunch Brahaman king like Chach had to kneel before them and constrained to renovate the temple.
-The number of the priests in the town was around 1000'.
+The number of the priests in the town was around 1000."

 In the initial excavation of the urban complex of Brahmanabad-Mansurah-Mahfuzah, A. P. Bellasis uncovered a seal bearing the Arabic inscription "Imam al-Baqir" which appear to belong to the fifth Shi'ite Imam Muhammad al-Baqir (677–733 AD).